 The Archive of Digital Art

-As a pioneer in the field of Media Arts research, the ARCHIVE OF DIGITAL ART (ADA) documents the rapidly evolving field of digital installation art for more than a decade now.
-This complex, research-oriented overview of works at the intersection of art, science, and technology has been developed in cooperation with international media artists, researchers and institutions, as a collective project.
+As a pioneer in the field of Media Arts research, the ARCHIVE OF DIGITAL ART (ADA) has documented the rapidly evolving field of digital art since 1999.
+This research-oriented overview of works at the intersection of art, science, and technology has been developed in cooperation with international media artists, researchers and institutions as a collective project.

-Since todays digital artworks are processual, ephemeral, interactive, multimedia-based, and fundamentally context dependent, because of their different structure, they require a modified, we called it an ‚expanded concept of documentation‘.
-ADA represents the scientific selection of 500 international artists of approx. 5.000 evaluated artists.
+Since todays digital artworks are processual, ephemeral, interactive, multimedia-based, and fundamentally context dependent because of their different structure, they require a modified, or "expanded concept of documentation."
 We ascribe high importance to artistic inventions like innovative interfaces, displays or software.

-The recent project “Interactive Archive and Meta-Thesaurus for Media Art Research (AT.MAR)” funded by the Austrian Science Fund, aims to transfer an archive into a Web 2.0 environment for the first time.
-The new web-based, cost- free instrument will allow individuals to post material themselves.
+The Austrian Science Fund funded project “Interactive Archive and Meta-Thesaurus for Media Art Research (AT.MAR)” implemented social software into the database.
+The new web-based, cost-free instrument allows individuals to post material themselves.

 Prof. Roy ASCOTT (Plymouth University, UK), Prof. Jorge LA FERLA (Universidad de Buenos Aires, AR), Prof. Beryl GRAHAM (University of Sunderland, UK), Prof. Erkki HUHTAMO (University of California, US), Prof. Gunalan NADARAJAN (Penny W. Stamps School of Art and Design, US), Prof. Christiane PAUL (The New School, NY, USA / Whitney Museum of American Art, NY, USA)